oscar-davids/lpmsdemo/README.md

 For classification needs a trained model file.
 Please change trained filename(base on tensorflow)  to tmodel.pb  and copy it to the lpmsdemo folder, now you can start the lpms server.

-./main or ./main -classid=1 -interval=1.5 -dnnfilter=PDnnDetector,PDnnOtherFlt
+./main or ./main -classid=1 -interval=1.5 -dnnfilter=PDnnDetector,PDnnOtherFilter

     classid : class id for classification